555kav555/USB-SPI-bridge-example/README.md

 # USB-SPI-bridge-example
-SPI dongle that looks like an USB CDC UART
+SPI dongle that looks like an USB CDC UART with two additional GPIO pins controlled via HID